alexdoub/Challenges/README.md

 	"Given a string, return T if its a valid number that can be parsed directly"
 	TODO: Redo without BigDecimal lol
 **BinaryTreeMaxPath** - https://leetcode.com/problems/binary-tree-maximum-path-sum/
+	"Given a binary tree, find the max path sum.
+A path connects 2 nodes that are reachable from the starting node."
+	Recursive DFS.
 **MaxPointsOnALine** - https://leetcode.com/problems/max-points-on-a-line/
+	"Given a list of points, how many lie on a single line?"
+	Double loop + Hashmap.
+Double loop over all points to find lines and duplicates of this point.
+Dont do a full N^2 loop or else you get the reverse (duplicate) of each line.
+Calculate the slope of all those lines, adjusted for GCD, and store them in a hashmap representing with Key/Values <Slope, Count>.
+The maximum intersecting line for this point is the max from the hashmap + duplicates of this point.
+Function returns the highest max.
 **LongestSubstringWithoutRepeatingCharacters** - https://leetcode.com/problems/longest-substring-without-repeating-characters/
 	"Given a string, return the length of the longest substring without repeating characters"
 	Greedy loop + hashmap.
 Enumerate chars and store their positions in a hashmap.
 Upon seeing a duplicate, null out all the positions before it.
 On every loop, record the max length substring thus far.